micmejia/bible-dump/AMPC/Matthew/Matt 4.md

-The land of Zebulun and the land of Naphtali, in the [^h]way to the sea, beyond the Jordan, Galilee of the Gentiles [of the [^i]peoples who are not of Israel]--
+The land of Zebulun and the land of Naphtali, in the way to the sea, beyond the Jordan, Galilee of the Gentiles [of the peoples who are not of Israel]--